|

 (with the variant pronunciations in

-yata (yat‘a) ahi vaireyu ata (atha) ratosh (ratash) ashadcdid hachu
+parentheses)yata (yat‘a) ahi vaireyu ata (atha) ratosh (ratash) ashadcdid hachu

 vank-e-osh (vanke-hi-osh, vanh-i-ash) dazda manankahu she-yu-tananume